postgis/postgis-workshops/postgis-intro/sources/en/geometry_returning_exercises.rst

     63

-* **"What is the area of a one unit buffer around the origin?
+* **What is the area of a one unit buffer around the origin?
 How different is it from what you would expect?
-Why?"**
+Why?**

   .. code-block:: sql